Nutrient Deficiency: The 7 Most Common Deficiencies + 11 "Red Flag" Signs

 Ironically, the nutrients we’re most deficient in are also some of the ones that are the most important for overall health.
 Here is a brief rundown of what they are and what they do:

-#1 – Iron.
-According to the World Health Organization (WHO), iron deficiency is the number one mineral deficiency worldwide as well as the number one cause of anemia in women and children.
+According to the World Health Organization (WHO), the most common nutrient deficiency in the world is iron deficiency as well as the number one cause of anemia in women and children.

 Iron is a necessary component of hemoglobin in blood; this substance is what transports oxygen from the lungs via the circulatory system.
 On the other hand, studies have shown that too much iron may raise your risk of cancer and heart disease.